-I love this story - It is so true of many Education systems world wide and I think highlights the damage that it is doing to our young people.
-I don' know who wrote it, but thank you for sharing both the humour and the serious points made who ever you were!
+I love this story – It is so true of many Education systems worldwide and I think highlights the damage that it is doing to our young people.
+I don’t know who wrote it, but thank you for sharing both the humor and the serious points made whoever you were!

 The Animal School